 The remaining portion of the proceeds payable to IVN from the sale of the Savage River Project are deferred, and the amount of such payments are dependent on prevailing prices for iron ore (as represented by the Nibrasco/JSM pellet price) in the year that the compensation is paid and the total tonnage of iron ore pellets sold from the Savage River Project in that year.
-The price of iron ore was at the high end of recent historical trends when the first payment occurred in March 2006, and it has softened since then.
 Such prices are very volatile and in the past prices have suffered significant declines.
-Lower prices means lower corresponding payments to IVN than the annual payment received in March 2006.
+Lower prices means lower corresponding payments to IVN.
 In addition, while current reserve and resource estimates indicate that the mine will be capable of producing sufficient ore to meet the 1,800,000 tpy threshold for the term of deferred payments, there is no assurance that these estimates will actually bear themselves out.
 If insufficient ore is actually present to produce the maximum threshold amount of ore, then the corresponding payments to IVN will be lower.